-In the geoprocessing framework, the ModelBuilder window is how you quickly and easily turn your ideas into software by chaining together elements of the geoprocessing language (the tools) into a sequence.
+In the geoprocessing framework, the ModelBuilder window is where you quickly and turn your ideas into software by chaining together elements of the geoprocessing language (the tools) into a sequence.
 It's important to realize that models are software, since they instruct the computer to do something.
 The programming language is visual—what you see in ModelBuilder—rather than text-based like a traditional programming language.

-Models can be extremely simple and still be productive.
+Models can be simple and still be productive.
 You can create a model that contains a single tool but embeds some of its parameters.
 For example, the Buffer tool takes six parameters, but for your current set of tasks, you know that three of these parameters will always be the same.
-Rather than filling out these parameters each time you execute the Buffer tool, you can quickly create a model and set these three parameters, save it as the MyBuffer tool, and use its dialog box rather than the Buffer dialog box.
+Rather than filling in these parameters each time you execute the Buffer tool, you can quickly create a model and set these three parameters, save it as the MyBuffer tool, and use its dialog box rather than the Buffer dialog box.
 You might only use MyBuffer a few times before deleting it, but it's no loss because it was quick and easy to create and productive for you to do so.

-You can also use a scripting language to create new, useful software.
+You can also use a scripting language to create useful software.
 A program that uses a scripting language is a script.
-In the world of software programming, languages can be divided into two basic categories: system languages and scripting languages.
+In software programming, languages can be divided into two basic categories: system languages and scripting languages.
 System languages are things such as C++ and .NET that are used to create applications from scratch, using low-level primitives and the raw resources of the computer.
-Scripting languages, such as Python and Perl, are used to glue applications together, using built-in higher-level functions of the computer and masking the nuts and bolts a system language programmer must deal with.
+Scripting languages, such as Python and Perl, are used to bind applications together, using built-in higher-level functions of the computer and masking the nuts and bolts a system language programmer must deal with.
 Compared to system languages, scripting languages are easier to learn and use—a basic understanding of programming is all that's needed to be productive.

-In the geoprocessing framework, scripts are analogous to models in that they can be used to create new tools.
+In the geoprocessing framework, scripts are analogous to models in that they can be used to create tools.
 Models are created with a visual programming language (ModelBuilder), and scripts are created with a text-based language and text editors.

 Just like models, scripts are tools.
-You can introduce a script to a custom toolbox using a step-by-step wizard, and it becomes just another tool that you can use in a model or in another script.
+You can introduce a script to a custom toolbox using a step-by-step wizard, and it becomes another tool that you can use in a model or in another script.
 Several of the system tools are scripts.
-Technically, you can write a script and not introduce it to a toolbox, in which case it's not a tool but only a stand-alone script on disk.
+Technically, you can write a script and not introduce it to a toolbox, in which case it's not a tool but a stand-alone script on disk.

-A framework for creating and managing software
+Framework for creating and managing software

 Geoprocessing is a language consisting of operators, or tools, that operate on the data within ArcGIS (tables, feature classes, rasters, TINs, and so on), and perform tasks that are necessary for manipulating and analyzing geographic information across a wide range of disciplines.